MateuszCaputa/geometric-pack/README.md

     program will take them as outerRadius 'r1' and innerRadius 'r2' in exact order

-  - Quadratic Function, You have two use three arguments and program will take them as 'a', 'b' and 'c' of function in exact order
+  - `QuadraticFunction`, You have two use three arguments and program will take them as 'a', 'b' and 'c' of function in exact order

-  - Linear Function, You have to use two arguments and program will take them as 'a' and 'b' of function in exact order
+  - LinearFunction, You have to use two arguments and program will take them as 'a' and 'b' of function in exact order